When petrol hits $2.50 a litre, it's time to rethink how we move and how governments act.

 The fuel crisis triggered by the Middle East conflict is painful — but it opens a rare window for lasting change to accelerate our transition to more sustainable modes of travel.

-The International Energy Agency (IEA) has urged Australians to work from home where possible, avoid non-essential air travel, reduce road speeds and use public transport.
+The International Energy Agency (IEA) has urged Australians to work from home where possible, avoid non-essential air travel, reduce road speeds and use public transport (Irvine, 2026).
 This is sensible short-term advice, but if governments and transport leaders are paying attention, there is a longer-term opportunity: accelerate our transition to more sustainable modes of travel to reduce our dependence on volatile fossil fuels and cut costs for families.

 The cost of fuel alone won’t shift behaviour